hcasse/Orchid/doc/quickstart.md

 ## Customizing the display

-All components comes with own class.
+All components comes with their own HTML class.
 Defining a new lookup consists in replacing `basic.css` with a new file where the component classes are changed.

 Table of component/class mapping: